Negro league baseball: The Negro leagues and the Hall of Fame

 Effa Manley, co-owner (with her husband Abe Manley) and business manager of the Newark Eagles club in the Negro National League, is the first woman elected to the Baseball Hall of Fame.

 The committee reviewed the careers of 29 Negro league and 10 Pre-Negro league candidates.
-The list of 39 had been pared from a roster of 94 candidates by a five-member screening committee in November, 2005.
+The list of 39 had been pared from a roster of 94 candidates by a five-member screening committee in November 2005.
 The voting committee was chaired by Fay Vincent, Major League Baseball's eighth Commissioner and an Honorary Director of the National Baseball Hall of Fame and Museum.

+Table of Hall of Fame players

+Players whose careers also included American League or National League teams are noted with a dagger(†).

+The below players were inducted for their Major League Baseball career but started their careers in the Negro leagues.

+Legacy

 Last Negro leaguers

 Hank Aaron was the last Negro league player to hold a regular position in Major League Baseball.

-Minnie Miñoso was the last Negro league player to play in a Major League game when he appeared in two games for the Chicago White Sox in 1980.
+Minnie Miñoso was the last Negro league player to play in a major league game when he appeared in two games for the Chicago White Sox in 1980.

 Buck O'Neil was the most recent former Negro league player to appear in a professional game when he made two appearances (one for each team) in the Northern League All-Star Game in 2006.

-2008 Major League draft
+2008 Negro leagues special draft

 On June 5, 2008, Major League Baseball held a special draft of the surviving Negro league players to acknowledge and rectify their exclusion from the major leagues on the basis of race.
 The idea of the special draft was conceived by Hall of Famer Dave Winfield.
 Each major league team drafted one player from the Negro leagues.
-Bobo Henderson, Joe B. Scott, Mule Miles, Lefty Bell, James "Red" Moore, Mack "The Knife" Pride and his brother Charley Pride (who went on to a legendary career in country music), were among the players selected.
+Bobo Henderson, Joe B. Scott, Mule Miles, Lefty Bell, James "Red" Moore, Mack "The Knife" Pride and his brother Charley Pride (who went on to a legendary career in country music) were among the players selected.
 Also drafted, by the New York Yankees, was Emilio Navarro, who, at 102 years of age at the time of the draft, was believed to be the oldest living professional ballplayer.